Aurailus/Myxer/README.md

 ## Building

 Use `cargo build --release` in the root directory.

+Prebuilt binaries are available on the [Releases](https://github.com/Aurailus/Myxer/Releases) page.

 Please note: While this project is more-or-less complete, there may still be bugs or issues.
 Your mileage may vary.